-Option Description System Memory Size Specifies the memory size in the system.
+Option Description System Memory Size Specifies the size of the system memory.
 System Memory Type Specifies the type of memory installed in the system.
-System Memory Speed Specifies the system memory speed.
-System Memory Voltage Specifies the system memory voltage.
-Video Memory Specifies the amount of video memory.
+System Memory Speed Specifies the speed of the system memory.
+System Memory Voltage Specifies the voltage of the system memory.
+Video Memory Specifies the size video memory.
 System Memory Testing Specifies whether the system memory tests are run during system boot.
 The two options available are Enabled and Disabled .
 This option is set to Disabled by default.
-DRAM Refresh Delay By enabling the CPU memory controller to delay running the REFRESH commands, you can improve the performance for some workloads.
-By minimizing the delay time, it is ensured that the memory controller runs the REFRESH command at regular intervals.
-For Intel-based servers, this setting only affects systems configured with DIMMs which use 8 Gb density DRAMs.
-This option is set to Minimum by default.
 Memory Operating Mode Specifies the memory operating mode.
 The option is available and is set to Optimizer Mode , by default.
-Current State of Memory Operating Mode Specifies the mode selected in the memory operating mode.
-Memory Interleaving Enables or disables the memory interleaving option.
-The two options available are Auto and Disabled .
-This option is set to Auto by default.
-Opportunistic Self-Refresh Enables or disables opportunistic self-refresh feature.
-This option is set to Disabled by default.
+Current State of Memory Operating Mode Specifies the current state of the memory operating mode.
+Memory training When option is set to Fast and memory configuration is not changed, the system uses previously saved memory training parameters to train the memory subsystems and system boot time is also reduced.
+If memory configuration is changed, the system automatically enables Retrain at Next boot to force one-time full memory training steps, and then go back to Fast afterward.
+When option is set to Retrain at Next boot , the system performs the force one-time full memory training steps at next power on and boot time is slowed on next boot.
+When option is set to Enabled , the system performs the force full memory training steps on every power on and boot time is slowed on every boot.
 Correctable Error Logging Enables or disables correctable error logging.
 This option is set to Enabled by default.